 I recently called a government office and heard, "visit our website," followed by, "this call is now being disconnected."
 Government offices often cannot be bothered with citizens.
 With Democrats in power, a government takeover makes life miserable.
 As citizens, we truly become little people, with big brother controlling us and ignoring us.
 Democrats push for more government regulation and taxation.
 They focus on government getting their nose in everything.
 Illinois residents who vote for lovers of government are to blame for the disaster we have in the state of Illinois.

 It was just reported that the Obamas paid $98,000 in taxes on their income of $481,000.
 Now that they are in the 1 percent, their federal tax rate rate was only 20 percent.
 They should be ashamed of taking advantage of all of those tax loopholes and paying such a low amount of taxes.
 President Obama's friend Mr. Buffet should be encouraging the president to pay more, to pay his fair share of his federal taxes, instead of acting like a 1-percenter and taking advantage of all of the tax loopholes and paying only 20 percent.

-Who wants to work?
 Now that tax day is over, is it time for the 48 percent of the citizens who did not [do their] income tax to thank the 52 percent who support their lifestyle.
 Thanks to Democrats like Sen. Dick Durbin, the government supplies unemployment and welfare, health care, food stamps, Link cards and many other benefits at little or no cost to the recipients.
 Is it no wonder why the economy has not improved and unemployment remains stable.
 Who wants to work when the Democrats will give them everything they want for a vote in November?

 • You can sound off, as well, by calling our Sound Off line at 630-845-5240 or by sending an e-mail to firstname.lastname@example.org.
 Calls must be limited to 1 minute or less.